Calvinxc1/NewEdenAnalytics/README.md

 * [SDE Parser](https://github.com/Calvinxc1/NewEdenAnalytics/tree/master/python/sde)
 * [Analytics Playground](https://github.com/Calvinxc1/NewEdenAnalytics/tree/master/playground)

 It's been a fantastic experience working on this project, and this project has helped me become a professional Data Scientist.
-I keep working on it as it's a passion project.
+I've been working on this, starting as Excel spreadsheets back in 2003.
+I keep working on it as a passion project.

 #### Contributing